jacobduncan00/jacobduncan00/README.md

 # Welcome to my Github profile! 🦖

-My name is Jacob, I'm current in University studying Computer Science!
+My name is Jacob, I'm currently in University studying Computer Science!

 You should follow my on Twitter where I am active to the public, @DuncJake.